 An innovative team of award-winning experts with a desire to change the way we see the world

 A military background and planning tool that delivers impeccable attention to detail and safety throughout

 Exclusive collaborations with a network of industry leaders to offer unrivaled experiences by land and by sea

 The Top Safari Experiences Through Africa’s Wilds

 Africa is a continent of sheer diversity where you will find an abundance of natural beauty, colourful traditions, authentic tribes and the Big Five.
 More than just luxury lodges and sweeping savannahs, each day in the African bush is as unpredictable as the next.
-Our Travel Designers are experts in planning luxury safari holidays – explore some of our favourite experiences.
+Our Travel Designers are experts in planning luxury safari holidays in Africa – explore some of our favourite experiences.

 Zimbabwe’s world heritage site Mana Pools, has rightly earnt the reputation of hosting the finest parklands in Africa.
 Accompany a leading wildlife filmmaker on a shoot in the African bush, canoe down the Zambezi and observe large hippo and crocodile populations and traverse Matusadona’s vast plains and majestic mountains, in search of the Big Five.